-ANVILL-LTI is a web-based application for language teachers, optimized for both desktop and mobile use.
+ANVILL-LTI is a web-based application for language teachers, optimized for both desktop and mobile use (our open source media recorder/player is availble here).
 Creating and managing media-rich language lessons in ANVILL is simple and straightforward.
-Spoken language tasks can be integrated into any type of exercise, providing discussion and practice opportunities.
+Spoken language tasks can be integrated into any type of pre-, in-, or after class assignments.
+Posts can be public or private.
 A user's guide and screencasts are available to learn more about the software; ANVILL is free for use in not-for-profit educational institutions.

 News and Updates

 - "In video" tasks (quizzing, commenting, etc.) and course content authoring are now available thanks to H5P.org.
 Check out "interactive content" under the Create menu.